 - Once combined, add in ¼ coconut flour, ¼ almond flour, 1 tsp cinnamon, pinch of sea salt, 1tsp baking soda, 1 tsp baking powder and mix thoroughly.

-- Slice a whole banana in half, lengthwise.
+- Slice a whole banana in half, lengthwise, and place it cut-side up on top of the batter.

 - Let the bread cool for at least 15-20 minutes before serving.